bmwz4y/AI_chessGameVarient/README.md

 # AI_chessGameVarient
-AI project to play a special type of chess of only pawns
+AI project to play a special type of chess with only pawns